 For Christmas this year, my parents got me the lens adapter/hood (GH-1) and the wide angle conversion lens (GW-1) for my new Ricoh GR Digital II.
 I feel totally spoiled.
 Here’s the obligatory closeups.
 The GW-1 takes the natively wide…

 Awhile ago I wrote that one of my favorite things about the city was joining a community-supported agriculture co-op.
 Ironically just after I wrote that, Stephanie left the job where the vegetables were delivered.
 Though there were a few other…

 Anyway, here’s the mother-lovin’ SQL all in one place: create database db_name; grant all on db_name.* to 'user_name'@'localhost' identified by 'password'; flush privileges; For simple, personal projects, db_name = user_name = password, just to make life a little easier.
 Carry…

-Seen tonight on Larkin between Bush and Pine.
+Saw this tonight on Larkin between Bush and Pine: Car on its side

 It’s what was for dinner.
 Featuring two vegetables from the biweekly delivery: leeks and turnips.
 The “poivre” (or pepper) sauce was made from a combination of butter, shallots, flambeed brandy, red wine, beef stock, dijon mustard, and heavy cream.
 Yum-my!